The Greatest TV Writers Rooms Ever

 The most remarkable groups of writers in the history of TV comedy.

 A comedy series is only as funny as its script.
 You can have a talented cast and a keen director, but if the jokes aren’t there, it won’t matter.
 That’s what separates the bad sitcoms from the good ones, and the good sitcoms from the classics.
 Below, we’ve rounded up some of the most impressive writers rooms in televised comedy history dating back to the 1950s.
 It’s an updated list of an old post, where we wrote at the time, “Either by design or by luck, some of the best comedy shows ever have featured an eclectic, unusual mix of personalities behind the scenes.
 This is a list of some of the most remarkable groups of writers in the history of TV comedy, not the best-written shows.”
 We’ve updated the old entries and added new ones, only including shows that aren’t on the air anymore (with two long-running, notable exceptions).
 We also, when possible, highlighted the strongest season of the series and the writers who made it great.
+(Note: Although women and POC representation in the writers room has improved in recent years, television still has a long way to go when it comes to shedding its boys’ club roots, which you will see reflected everywhere in this list.)

 Your Show of Shows (NBC, 1950–1954)